DannySoundarajD/cloud-sim/CloudSim_User_Flows.md

 ## 3. Termination Flow (Delete Instance)

 ### Goal
-Allow users to remove simulated instances safely from the system.
+Allow DevOps engineers to remove simulated instances safely from the system.

-### User Actions
+### User Actions (DevOps)
-1. User selects an instance and clicks **“Terminate”**.
+1. DevOps selects an instance and clicks **“Terminate”**.
 2. Confirmation modal appears (“Are you sure?”).
 3. Frontend sends DELETE request to `/api/instances/{id}`.
 4. Backend removes the instance record from DB.